dnewcome/jstle/README.md

 	:a :b :c ; :d :e , :f

-We can write the following JSON literal to represent the same graph
+We can write the following JSON literal to represent the same graph in Jstle

 	[ ':a', [ ':b', ':c', ':d', [ ':e', ':f' ] ] ]

-Jstle also supports blank nodes, denoted by inline object literals Given the following Turtle, using bracket blank node notation
+Jstle also supports blank nodes, denoted by inline object literals.
+Given the following Turtle, using bracket blank node notation

 	:a :b :c ; :d :e , [ :f [ :g :h ] ] .